-(ii) Interest rate risk
+- (a) Market risk (continued) - (ii) Interest rate risk

 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair values of financial instruments.
-The Company holds interest earning/bearing financial liabilities such as loans payable.
+The Company holds interest bearing financial liabilities such as loans payable.
 Loan payable bear fixed rate of interest.